 Fairfield station

-Fairfield station has been rebuilt as part of Cross River Rail’s rolling station upgrades program.
+Fairfield station has been rebuilt as part of a rolling program of station accessibility upgrades between Dutton Park and Salisbury.

 The image shows the rebuilt Fairfield station under a clear blue sky.
 The station features modern architecture with clean lines and a combination of concrete and metal structures.
 There is a prominent orange sign with the station's name, 'Fairfield,' near the entrance.
 A pedestrian bridge connects different parts of the station, and there are newly planted trees and shrubs along the sidewalk in front of it.
 The overall design is sleek and contemporary, reflecting recent construction or renovation efforts.